For a list of active ministers please see the Active Clergy (Who to go to for Help) article.

 The Seminary is the section of TotJO that deals with the Clerical Training Programme.
-To join the Clergy you should first contact a Pastor.
-You will then be interviewed by one or more members of the Synod and, if successful, invited to join the Seminary.
+To join the Clergy you should first contact a pastor.
+You will then be interviewed by one or more members of the Synod and, if successful, be invited to join the Seminary.

 There is a difference in the kind of training done for the Clerical Training Programme in the Seminary compared to the training done for the Degree Scheme.
 The degree training is there to help individuals and members with their own understanding of the Jedi path as it applies to them.
 The seminary training is there to provide assistance and to further expand another individual's understanding of their Jedi path.

-Upon completion of the Clerical Training Programme your work will be reviewed by the Synod and, if your work meets the expectations required of a member of our Clergy, you will be interviewed by the Synod which, if successful, will promote you.
+Upon completion of the Clerical Training Programme your work will be reviewed by the Synod and, if your work meets the expectations required of a member of our Clergy, you will be interviewed by the Synod.
+If the interview is successful, the Synod will promote you.

 There is a requirement of having reached the rank of Initiate and being at least sixteen (16) years of age prior to being admitted into the Seminary (our clergy training area).